zenseact/zmbt-framework/docs/user-guide/expressions.md

 :construction: *This document is in progress* :construction:

-ZMBT utilizes an embedded functional programming language for the test data manipulation and matching, referred in the documentation simply as *expressions*.
+ZMBT utilizes an embedded functional programming language for the test data manipulation and matching, referred to in the documentation simply as *expressions*.

 The language resides in the `zmbt::expr` namespace and consists of keywords that can be parametrized and combined into a single expression, resulting in a pure `JSON -> JSON` function, which is evaluated by test model runners.
 The language belongs to a family of [tacit programming languages](https://en.wikipedia.org/wiki/Tacit_programming).
-As it operates on JSON, certain elements may resemble the [jq language](https://jqlang.org/), however, *expressions* focus more on a simpler syntax and certain test-specific features like typed operator handling.
+As it operates on JSON, certain elements may resemble the [jq language](https://jqlang.org/), however, *expressions* focus more on a simpler syntax and certain test-specific features such as typed operator handling.

-The main purpose of using an embedded language over the common C++ functions is to give the model runners a full control over test inputs, notably:
+The main purpose of using an embedded language over common C++ functions is to give the model runners a full control over test inputs, notably:

 - serialization: any complex transformations are represented in JSON
-- introspection: model runnner can [explain in detail each step of evaluation](#debug) without any additional efforts from user
+- introspection: model runner can [explain in detail each step of evaluation](#debug) without any additional effort from user
 - reflection: model runner can change terms of expressions to enable high-level parametrization

 !!! note